Napoles acquitted in Luy serious illegal detention case

 For one to be convicted of serious illegal detention, the prosecutors must prove that the victim was deprived of his liberty, meaning there has to be actual confinement or restriction of the person.

-However, in this case first, the appeals court noted the testimony of Father Peter Edward Lavin and Monsignor Josefino Ramirez who suggested that Luy did not manifest any indication that he was coerced.
+However, in this case first, the appeals court noted the testimony of Father Peter Edward Lavin and Monsignor Josefino Ramirez, who suggested that Luy did not manifest any indication that he was coerced.

 Fr.
-Lavin said in one instance, he saw Luy “walking in front of the swimming pool, he was quite happy because he was talking to someone in the cellphone.”
+Lavin said in one instance, he saw Luy “walking in front of the swimming pool, he was quite happy because he was talking to someone on the cellphone.”

 Second, the appeals court added that Luy never attempted to escape or tell anyone of his situation.